 indemnification by the Applicant for expenses in connection with the enforcement, defense, or preservation of rights under the Indenture, including litigation.

 The Applicant must covenant with the UCSFA that it will provide certain continuing disclosure information to allow the UCSFA to monitor certain key financial information.
-At a minimum, that information should include the items set forth below in paragraph 25:
+At a minimum, that information should include the items set forth below in #27:

 The Applicant must covenant with the UCSFA to file with the MSRB’s Electronic Municipal Market Access (EMMA) website the following: